5 Yoga Poses To Help Alleviate Anxiety

 Legs Up The Wall Pose (Viparita Karani)

 If you've ever taken a restorative yoga class, I'm sure you're very familiar with this pose.
-Legs Up The Wall is great for relieving lower back pain and easing anxiety symptoms, in addition to relieving arthritis discomfort, menstrual cramping, reducing insomnia and lowering high blood pressure.
+Legs up the wall is great for relieving lower back pain and easing anxiety symptoms.